 Carers of people with mental health problems benefit from a break from their caring role just like other carers, however, research undertaken by Carers Trust showed that many carers, service users and professionals were unaware of how to respite and carer breaks.
 Carers Trust has developed guidance for professionals, carers and service users to promote the value of respite, the need for it to be planned for and how to access it.

-You can download the leaflet here: Making Respite Real in Mental Health
+Download the leaflet Making Respite Real in Mental Health.

 The guidance is suitable for carers, professionals and service users.